 The cost of inventories, other than construction work in progress intended for sale, is based on the weighted average cost formula and includes expenditure incurred in acquiring the inventories, production or conversion costs and other costs incurred in bringing them to their existing location and condition.
 Cost of manufactured inventories and work in progress includes an appropriate share of overheads based on normal operating capacity.
-Transfer from real estate properties under construction and development to the stock of finished goods occurs when the respective building is approved by the State commission established by the local regulating authorities for acceptance of finished buildings.
+Transfer from real estate properties under construction and development to the stock of finished goods occurs when the respective building is approved by the State commission established by the local regulating authorities for acceptance of finished buildings and the building is ready for housing.